Salazar99/Slam/README.md

 </harm>
 ```
 #### Proposition
  Propositions are non-temporal boolean expressions used to fill the empty spots (placeholders) of the templates;  metrics are used to perform the final ranking of assertions.
-Propositions can be written using all boolean, relational and arithmetic operators of the C/C++ language.
+Propositions can be written using all boolean, relational an arithmetic operators of the C/C++ language.
 For the full grammar of propositions, check "src/antl4/propositionParser/grammar/proposition.g4".

 A proposition is defined inside the "exp" attribute